 Once you have reached Maputo, you can explore the food and culture for a day or two then head north to places like Inhambane, surfers’ paradise, and stay in Tofo or Barra or Massinga Beach.
 Catch a wave, drink real Mozambique beer and learn how to kite surf.
 Click here to read more about Maputo.

 Then go further north to Vilankulo where you can enjoy the beaches for a while before catching a transfer to one of the Bazaruto Archipelago islands.
-Sink into extraordinary luxury when you book a villa on the beach and indulge in fresh seafood, plenty of swims in the ocean and maybe a dive or snorkel or two.
+Sink into extraordinary luxury when you book a villa on the beach resorts and indulge in fresh seafood, plenty of swims in the ocean and maybe a dive or snorkel or two.

 Planning a self-drive holiday in Mozambique means creating a mixture of the remote and the social, the luxurious and the rustic.
 Meet the locals, taste the food, buy some curios – then self-drive back to South Africa on another route.